SmartTensors/NMFk.jl/Readme.md

 </div>

 **NMFk** is a novel unsupervised machine learning methodology which allows for automatic identification of the optimal number of features (signals) present in the data when NMF (Nonnegative Matrix Factorization) analyses are performed.
-Classical NMF approaches do not allow estimation of the number of features.
+Classical NMF approaches do not allow for automatic estimation of the number of features.
-The number of features `k` is estimated through k-means clustering coupled with regularization constraints.
+**NMFk** estimates the number of features `k` through k-means clustering coupled with regularization constraints.

-In addition to feature extraction, **NMFk** also allows for data classifications and blind predictions.
+**NMFk** can be applied to perform:

+    - Feature extraction (**FE**)
+    - Blind source separation (**BSS**)
+    - Detection of disruptions / anomalies
+    - Image recognition
+    - Separation of (physics) processes
+    - Discovery of unknown dependencies and phenomena
+    - Development reduced-order/surrogate models
+    - Identificatioon of dependencies between model inputs and outputs
+    - Guiding development of physics models representing the ML analyzed data
+    - Data classification
+    - Blind predictions
+    - Optimization of data acquisition (optimal experimental design)
+    - Labeling of datasets for supervised ML analyses

 **NMFk** provides high-performance computing capabilities to solve problems with Shared and Distributed Arrays in parallel.
 The parallelization allows for utilization of multi-core / multi-processor environments.